 Apple with AirPlay:

-2. Open the content you want to display on your TV and tap the AirPlay icon.
+- Search content that you would like to display on your screen and click the AirPlay icon.

 2. Optimization Tips: Making It Perfect